Paola Cappellaro

 Full CV

 Prof. Cappellaro is an expert in NMR, ESR, coherent control and quantum information science.
 She is a specialist in spin-based quantum information processing and precision measurements in the solid state.
 With collaborators, she developed the concept and first demonstrations of NV-diamond magnetometers.
 Cappellaro's major contributions have been in developing control techniques for nuclear and electronic spin qubits, including NV-diamond, inspired by NMR techniques and quantum information ideas.
 The goal is the realization of practical quantum nano-devices, such as sensors and simulators, more powerful than their classical counterparts, as well as the acquisition of a deeper knowledge of quantum systems and their environment.
-Her work has been recently recognized by the Young Investigator Award from the Air Force Office of Scientific Research and a Merkator Fellowship.

 Education